laurentpayot/minidenticons/README.md

 ## Why

-Generate identicons (pixelated avatars) on the client from usernames instead of fetching images from a server!
+Generate identicons (pixelated avatars) on the client from usernames instead of fetching images from a server.
+Much faster, saves bandwidth and [GDPR compliant](https://gdpr.eu/eu-gdpr-personal-data/)!

 ## Live Demo :video_game: